DentalCare Logo

 Upon completion of this course, the dental professional should be able to:

-• Identify ways to limit occupational exposure to dental radiation workers.
+• Identify ways to limit occupational exposure to dental radiographic personnel and dental patients.

 Disclaimers